No Need to Look! Locating and Grasping Objects by a Robot Arm Covered with Sensitive Skin: Introduction

 Whole-body sensitive skins, used in this work, have been used typically in the context of safe \ac{hri}---to detect and localize collisions and to keep impact forces within the prescribed limits by triggering the robot stop or other reactions ~\cite{svarny2022effect, luu2024TacLinkIntegratedRobotArm}.
 Jiang and Wong~\cite{jiang2024HierarchicalFrameworkRobot} further proposed a hierarchical framework to learn danger-free paths and also react appropriately upon contact using a real-world robot with artificial skin.
 In addition, when combining proximity and tactile whole-body sensing, robots can actively avoid obstacles and simultaneously reduce the force of impact in case of collision~\cite{caroleo2024ProxyTactileReactiveControl}.

 Only a few works use touch to explore large parts of the robot workspace. \etal{Saund} proposed a theoretical formulation as the `Blindfolded Traveler's Problem', a variation on the famous planning problem~\cite{saund2022BlindfoldedRobotBayesian}. \etal{Albini}~\cite{albini2021ExploitingDistributedTactile} used large-scale skin (more than 3000 sensors) on the Baxter robot to reach a given goal when navigating through unknown obstacles.
-Similar task was performed by \etal{Meng}~\cite{meng2024ObstacleAvoidancePath}, when they utilized skin on one link of a robot to autonomously avoid obstacles while moving an object grasped by the gripper of the robot.
+A similar task was performed by \etal{Meng}~\cite{meng2024ObstacleAvoidancePath}, when they utilized skin on one link of a robot to autonomously avoid obstacles while moving an object grasped by the gripper of the robot.

 The main contribution of this work is a practical demonstration that a `blindfolded robot' relying only on haptic feedback over its complete surface of the body can explore its workspace and find and grasp all the objects there.
 The method using whole-body contacts is six times faster compared to a baseline that uses haptic feedback only on the end-effector.
 We present a pipeline that uses a standard industrial robot UR10e, a parallel OnRobot RG6 gripper, and whole-body robotic skin \airskin{}~\footnote{\url{https://www.airskin.io/}} with coarse spatial resolution.
-This method can be adapted to other setups, provided that contacts over the whole robot body can be perceived and holds promise for a number of applications where visual perception for manipulation is challenging.
-The code is available \ifDB online. \else at \url{https://rustlluk.github.io/nntl}. \fi
+This robotic setup is used to showcase the method.
+The method can be adapted to other setups with whole-body sensing and holds promise for a number of applications where visual perception for manipulation is challenging.
+The code is available at \url{https://rustlluk.github.io/nntl}.